delexw/mcpware/README.md

 ## Using mcpware Alongside Other MCP Servers

-mcpware is designed to work alongside other MCP servers in your Claude Desktop configuration.
+mcpware is designed to work alongside other MCP servers in your MCP client configuration.
 You can:

 1. **Use mcpware as a gateway** for multiple backend servers
 2. **Keep some MCP servers separate** for direct access